Top 15 Most Popular Foods in Togo

 Togolese people have a great love for this dish, and it is a huge part of the culinary culture, as it actually forms the base of Togolese cuisine and is the most appreciated food in Togo.

 The dough is prepared in two different ways.
-It is either made from millet and corn, similar to the Burkinabe dish Tô, or it is made from soaked fermented flour (émakoume).
+It is either made from millet and corn, similar to the Burkinabe dish Tô (porridge made from millet or sorghum flour), or it is made from soaked fermented flour (émakoume).

-It is often served with a sauce.
+Akoume is often served with a sauce.
 There is a variety of sauces that go with this dish, some of which are adémè, gboma, ébéssési, and dékoudessi.
+The sauces are made from a wonderful blend of fresh ingredients, such as tomatoes, peppers, onions, herbs, and spices.
+Akoume with these flavorful sauces is definitely a must-try dish for anyone.

 Fufu is a staple yam, cassava, or plantain paste.
 It is pounded in a mortar, but with the arrival of Foufoumix, which is a Togolese invention, many people have abandoned their mortars.
 Fufu is accompanied by a clear sauce or a peanut sauce, with fish, beef, or chicken.